zuokun2013/logseq-plugin-mark-map/README.md

 ### Block properties

+- `mark-map-children:: hidden`, a block property, to hide the children blocks.
 - `mark-map-display:: hidden`, a block property, to hide the block.
 - `mark-map-cut:: 30`, a block property, to limit mindmap node text length.
 - `mark-map-limit:: N`, to limit block next level block list items.